 For a non-fiction look at spring, consider Exploring Spring by Terri DeGezelle.
 This book features color photographs and simple explanations of the science behind the season.
 You'll find descriptions of why we have changing seasons and what happens in nature during the spring.
 The book also has a glossary and titles for further reading.
 The suggested age group for Exploring Spring is preschool through second grade.

 Slightly older kids can get hands-on with Explore Spring!: 25 Great Ways to Learn about Spring.
 Written by Maxine Anderson and illustrated by Alexis Frederick-Frost, this book contains projects, activities, and science experiments.
 Young scientists can learn how to identify trees, record soil temperatures, map air currents, and more.
 There are also plenty of cartoons, trivia, and riddles to keep things fun.
 I like this one because of the variety of options available so kids can pick and choose their favorites.

 Need more book recommendations for young children?
-Check out some of my favorite children's picture books.
-I'll be highlighting middle grade novels that my family loved in the coming weeks.
-Until then, best wishes for further reading!
+Check out my favorite children's picture books.
+What are some of your family favorites?
+Share some titles with me in the comments.
+Until next time, best wishes for further reading!

 I'm so grateful to all of my new readers!
 If you'd like updates whenever I post something new, use the Log In/Sign Up button at the top of the page to receive email alerts.
 You can follow me on Instagram @kara.c.white.
 I share frequently about new blog posts and all things bookish!
 I'd also be grateful if you'd share my posts on your social media platforms.
 You can use the buttons below to make it quick and easy.
 Thank you!